jaredmiller219/AppDock/DOCUMENTATION.md

 - Apps stay listed after they quit (by design).
 - Clicking a listed app that is no longer running relaunches it.
 - Clicking a minimized app should restore its windows (OS behavior may vary).
+- Use the Filter & Sort controls to switch between running-only and all apps, or reorder by name.

 ### Settings